cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     vine_delete(q);
     ```

-Full details of all of the taskvine functions can be found in the [taskvine API](../api/html/taskvine_8h.html).
+Full details of all of the TaskVine functions can be found in the [taskvine API](../api/html/taskvine_8h.html).

 ## Running a TaskVine Application